Agricultural/Horticultural Field Representative

-Opportunities for agricultural field representatives come up regularly because:
+Opportunities for agricultural/horticultural field representatives come up regularly because:

-- vacancies arise due to resignations, retirements and promotions.
+- vacancies arise due to staff resignations, retirements and promotions.

-Experienced agricultural field representatives are in high demand and are often offered jobs by rival companies looking to expand their business.
+Experienced agricultural/horticultural field representatives are in high demand and are often offered jobs by rival companies looking to expand their business.

-Very few agricultural field representative vacancies are advertised, with most companies picking up staff through internal promotions, word of mouth, or by interested people or agriculture graduates approaching them directly.
+Agricultural/horticultural field representative vacancies are not always advertised, as most companies fill roles through internal promotions or by agriculture or horticulture graduates approaching them directly.

-Most nationwide companies operate a trainee programme for new entrants.
+Most nationwide companies operate a trainee programme for new entrants or graduates.

 Types of employers varied